 That was easy!
 Your Sixth Grade Skirt is complete!
 How about some cute buttons?

-This post is first in a series of six posts:
+This post is first in a series of six posts, find the second post HERE and see another way to change up your Sixth Grade Skirt.

 Each post in the series will feature a new way to “Step it Up” and make your Sixth Grade Skirt just a little more unique.
 Find the quick and easy pattern in my Etsy Shop:

 Share your skirt with pockets online with hashtag OhSewKat.
-Check back soon for the second way to step up your Sixth Grade Skirt.
+Click HERE for the second way to step up your Sixth Grade Skirt.